By Molly Patrick

 If there’s one thing I know, it’s this:

 Where there is a garbanzo bean, a vegan isn’t far behind.

 I even do it on this blog.

-If a vegan suddenly pops up and magically appears in your kitchen after you make this, don’t say I didn’t warn you.
+If a vegan suddenly pops up and magically appears in your kitchen after you make this, don’t say that I didn’t warn you!

 - Place Garbanzo beans, chard, tomatoes, raisins, walnuts, fresh lemon juice and sea salt in a large bowl and gently mix until everything is combined.